Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Experiment Results and Analysis

 To demonstrate that feature manifolds are utilized by LMs in their reasoning process, we perform causal intervention by adding noise to the manifold subspace and measuring downstream accuracy.
 We inject Gaussian noise $\epsilon \sim \mathcal{N}(0, \sigma^{2} I_{m})$ into the first layer at the {\sc te} site.
 Given a hidden state $x \in \mathbb{R}^{d}$, the perturbation is applied as $x' = x + W^{-1}\epsilon$, where $\epsilon$ is an $m$-dimensional noise vector projected back into the original space.
 Subspaces of dimension $m$ are located via SMDS in the usual way, and overfitting is prevented by training and evaluating the SMDS on a 50/50 split.
 We select the top three task-model pairs achieving the best accuracy on the original task, as these will be the settings where a disruption will be more noticeable: \example{date}, \example{date\_season} and \example{time\_of\_day\_phase} on Llama-3.2-3B-Instruct.

 Across all tasks, performance gracefully degrades as the noise scale is increased (Figure \ref{fig:intervention-acc}).
 Crucially, we observe degradation for $m$ as low as $2$, suggesting that temporal features are concentrated in very small yet highly informative regions of the activation space.
 We perform two other types of intervention in which we inject noise in the full latent space and in a random subspace, respectively.
 Affecting the full latent space achieves a much more destructive effect for low values of $\sigma^2$.
 On the other hand, disrupting a random subspace has no detectable effect on performance for subspaces of size $< 100$.
 The addition of noise also results in the disruption of structures located at subsequent tokens and layers (Figure \ref{fig:intervention-lat}).
 Interestingly, later layers are still able to form a vaguely organized shape, meaning information is partially being propagated or reconstructed.
+Our choice of perturbing the first layer is empirically motivated by the fact that intervention on later layers did not show as strong an effect.
+We hypothesize this is because information propagates quickly across tokens and layers, therefore the model is able to reconstruct a manifold from context tokens even if its source token has been disrupted.
 Overall, our experiments confirm that SMDS-located subspaces are critical for temporal understanding.

 \paragraph{Manifold quality significantly correlates with model performance.} We find a significant positive correlation between downstream accuracy and the ability of models to form well-organized manifolds, as quantified by $-\log S$ (Spearman's $\rho = 0.513$, $p = 0.0174$; Pearson's $r = 0.560$, $p = 0.0083$).
 Notably, this relationship emerges only for models that attain above-chance accuracy, specifically, Llama-3.2-3B-Instruct, Llama-3.1-8B-Instruct, and Llama-3.1-70B-Instruct.
 The results suggest that while feature manifolds tend to emerge naturally in LMs, a critical factor for strong performance lies in how effectively the model utilizes them during reasoning.